A Solo Female Traveler’s Guide to Zanzibar

 Overall, Zanzibar is one of the most diverse and safe places to travel and definitely worth exploring alone.
-There is so much to see and do here, from aromatic spice markets, to beachcombing over powder white sand and exploring its untammed jungles and caves, one week is definitely not enough time to experience its magic.
+There is so much to see and do here, from aromatic spice markets to beachcombing over powder white sand and exploring its untamed jungles and caves, one week is definitely not enough time to experience its magic.

 - Jambo: This means hello and you are guaranteed to hear it about a thousand times a day!
 The locals here are incredibly friendly, so always give a Jambo back or follow it up with Mambo, which means “how are you”.

 - Asante or Asante Asana: This means “Thank you” or “Thank you very much.”

 - Hapana asante: Meaning “No, thank you,” I used this phrase a lot, especially when approached by beach boys, fake tour guides and annoying men.